 The 'Vienna Strategic Offensive Operation' was the Soviet operation by Marshal Sovetskogo Soyuza Fyedor I. Tolbukhin’s 3rd Ukrainian Front to take Vienna, the capital of German-annexed Austria (16 March/15 April 1945).

-As with all Soviet strategic offensives of this later period of the war, the ‘Vienna Strategic Offensive Operation’ fell into several parts, namely the ‘Győr Offensive Operation’ (13 March/4 April), ‘Veszprem Offensive Operation’ (16/25 March), ‘Sopron-Baden Offensive Operation’ (26 March/4 April), ‘Nagykanizsa-Körmend Offensive Operation’ (26 March/15 April) and ‘Assault on Vienna’ (4/13 April).
+As with all Soviet strategic offensives of this later period of the war, the 'Vienna Strategic Offensive Operation' fell into several parts, namely the 'Győr Offensive Operation' (13 March/4 April), the 'Veszprem Offensive Operation' (16/25 March), the 'Sopron-Baden Offensive Operation' (26 March/4 April), the 'Nagykanizsa-Körmend Offensive Operation' (26 March/15 April) and the 'Assault on Vienna Operation' (4/13 April).